Are you looking into B2B sales, but don't know where to start?

 - Get online reviews.
 B2B customers often rely on word-of-mouth and reviews to determine whether they should work with another company.
 Ask your satisfied customers to leave positive reviews wherever they can and you'll have free, effective lead generation.

 - Use Google Ads.
-Paid advertising with Google is one of the most effective B2B marketing tools in the modern world.
+Paid advertising with Google is one of the most effective B2B marketing (see what is B2B marketing) tools in the modern world.
 You can use keyword volume and intent to target the most qualified leads.

 - Invest in retargeting.
 Retargeting shows ads for your site to people who have already visited it.
 This allows you to convert those who were on the fence or remind existing customers to purchase again.